pingcap/blog/2017-05-22-Comparison-between-MySQL-and-TiDB-with-tens-of-millions-of-data-per-day.md

 **About the author:**

-LIU Xuan, the senior development engineer of GAEA’s data platform, is responsible for the real-time data business and the data flow field.
-Graduated from College of Computer Science and Electronic Engineering of Hunan University, LIU was Baidu’s senior operation & maintenance engineer and was responsible for the database creating and maintenance of Search Service Group (SSG).
+LIU Xuan, the senior development engineer of GAEA's data platform, is responsible for the real-time data business and the data flow field.
+Graduated from College of Computer Science and Electronic Engineering of Hunan University, LIU was Baidu's senior operation & maintenance engineer and was responsible for the database creating and maintenance of Search Service Group (SSG).